ejolson2005/Doggleship/README.md

 ```
 $ make
 ```
 in the main directory.
-This will compiler the Fortran code, tokenize the Basic program and further produce a program called doggleship which by default directs the Fortran program to play against itself.
+This will compile the Fortran code, tokenize the Basic program and further produce a program called doggleship which by default directs the Fortran program to play against itself.
 The Basic program can be specified by changing a single line in doggleship.go and